yazeed1s/oh-lucy.nvim/README.md

 let g:minimal_italic_functions = 1
 let g:minimal_italic_comments = 0
 " Load the colorscheme
-colorscheme minimal
+colorscheme oh-lucy
 " or
-colorscheme minimal-base16
+colorscheme oh-lucy-evening
 ```
 ## 👇 For terminal use:
-Color configs for [Kitty](https://sw.kovidgoyal.net/kitty/conf.html?highlight=include) and [Alacritty](https://github.com/alacritty/alacritty) can be found in [terminal](terminal).
-If you want to use them, pleas refer to their respective documentation and do changes to your `.config/` accordingly
+Color configs for [Alacritty](https://github.com/alacritty/alacritty) can be found in [terminal](terminal).
+If you want to use it, pleas refer to their respective documentation and do changes to your `.config/` accordingly

 ## ✅ TODO:
 - [x] Add color support for [neo-tree](https://github.com/nvim-neo-tree/neo-tree.nvim)